User Guide

 - Highlight (

 1) — Click and drag over text to highlight.
 Uses character-level detection for precise selection.
-Choose from yellow, green, or pink via the radial menu colour picker. - Pen (
+Choose from yellow, green, or pink via the colour ring. - Pen (

 2) — Freehand drawing.
-Choose from red, blue, or black via the radial menu colour picker. - Rectangle (
+Choose stroke thickness (thin/normal/thick) via the thickness ring, and colour (red/blue/black) via the colour ring. - Rectangle (

-3) — Draw rectangular outlines or filled regions. - Text Note (
+3) — Draw rectangular outlines or filled regions.
+Choose stroke thickness and colour (blue/red/black) via the radial menu rings. - Text Note (

 4) — Click to place a note.
 Shows as a small folded-corner icon; click the icon in browse mode to expand/collapse the popup.
 Click an existing note in Text Note mode to edit. - Eraser (